 Cannabis Mapping Tool

-Our research team created a Cannabis Site Mapping Tool to provide Tribes a means to spatially assess the extent of cannabis agriculture on their ancestral or aboriginal territory in order to determine possible threats to TCRs and sensitive sites.
+The UC Berkeley Cannabis Site Mapping Tool, created by our team, provides Tribes a means to spatially assess the extent of cannabis agriculture on their ancestral or aboriginal territory.
+It can be used to determine possible threats to TCRs and sensitive sites.

 ArcGIS Pro Software | Branch of Geospatial Support